HugoBlox/theme-academic-cv/content/it/past_editions/blank.md

 ## La Grande Battaglia di Palle di Neve è una tradizione risalente al 2013.

+Per darvi un'idea di cosa è la Grande Battaglia, [qui](/it/gallery) potete trovare alcune immagini dell'edizione 2020.
+To give you an idea of what it feels like from the inside, [here](/gallery) are some pictures from the 2020 edition.

 Per darvi un'idea di come sia parteciparvi, abbiamo intervistato due aficionados della GBPN, che indicheremo con gli pseudonimi Aulo Agerio e Valanga90.